Education

 PGCE

-Why did you choose this route into teaching?
-(If multiple reasons please list)
+Why did you choose this route for teaching?
+(If there are multiple reasons, please list)

-My sister did it this way so I simply followed her route as for her it was successful.
+My sister did it this way, so I simply followed her route, and for her, it was successful.

 Do you feel as though you were completely prepared for your first term as NQT?
 If not, please state why.

-I feel I was prepared but nothing prepares you fully to be thrown in the deep end if you catch my drift.
+I feel I was prepared, but nothing prepares you fully to be thrown into the deep end if you catch my drift.

 Yes, but there are now many more ways available and I would have probably done a SCITT in a school of my choosing.